RickyMarou/tPxo6e/Questions.md

 ### What was the most problematic web platform limitation that you have encountered while doing Web development?
 And how did you resolve it?

 To be honest I never had to work on features or apps where web platform limitations were a big blocker.
-I do monitor very closely upcoming platform features and the general state, so I am usually able to tell ahead of time if a feature or app will be problematic to implement because of platform limitations.
+I do monitor very closely upcoming platform features and its general state, so I am usually able to tell ahead of time if a feature or app will be problematic to implement because of platform limitations.
 Also, the web platform today is very capable!